DsysDML/rbms/README.md

 ![Static Badge](https://img.shields.io/badge/python-3.11%20%7C%203.12%20%7C%203.13-green)

-# TorchRBM
+# RBMs

 ## Overview

-TorchRBM is a GPU-accelerated package designed to train and analyze Restricted Boltzmann Machines (RBMs).
+`rbms` is a GPU-accelerated package designed to train and analyze Restricted Boltzmann Machines (RBMs).
 It is intended for students and researchers who need an efficient tool for working with RBMs.
 Features:

  - GPU Acceleration through PyTorch.